 In case you don’t know about Hipcamp, I’m pretty much obsessed with finding private camping and glamping opportunities whenever I travel.
 Campgrounds are so last century!
 If you’re looking for unique, eclectic, and private, do check out Hipcamp, and use our referral link to save $10 (we’ll get $10 too, wheeee!)

 Our little home-away-from-home was everything we could have hoped for — private, cozy, and situated on 20 secluded acres with lots of trails for snowshoeing and hiking.
-While our glamping retreat was rustic (read: no running water or indoor plumbing), it was also kind of perfect.
+While our New England glamping retreat was rustic (read: no running water or indoor plumbing), it was also kind of perfect.
 We were able to totally unplug, spend endless hours hiking, and still come home to a warm bed and a toasty woodstove.
-It’s definitely our favorite kind of weekend getaway.
+It’s our favorite kind of weekend getaway.

 Winter Glamping in Vermont: Geodesic Dome at Quarry Brook